We can learn a lot from our pups about love, loyalty, and facing our fears.

 Dogs have phobias just like humans, but sometimes they can summon the courage to deal with what they’re afraid of.

 1. If You Can’t See It, It Doesn’t Exist

 But he’s found the solution for getting from room to room.
 He just does it backwards.
 For some reason, if he doesn’t have to look at the doorway, he’s just fine.

 2. The Deep End Is No Problem

 She’s not about to get all wet, so she simply makes the deep end into the shallow end.
 She takes the nice, safe kiddie pool, launches it like a raft, and paddles her way to the prize.

 3. Create A Diversion

 Fenway the German Shepherd takes one for the team and chases Chevy away.
 It helps to have friends in low places.

-4. Wait It Out
+4. Knock It Down

 5. The Floor Is Lava

-He throws a pillow down just to shorten the distance.
-He makes sure every other route is not an option before he finally takes the two steps at a brisk pace.
+He throws a pillow down just to shorten the distance, then makes sure every other route is not an option before he finally takes the two steps at a brisk pace.

 6. Teach Me Your Ways

-She approaches the slide apprehensively, but the older pup knows sometime you need a good push.
-Or pull.
+She approaches the slide apprehensively, but the older pup knows sometimes you need a good push–or pull.
 She grabs the young pup’s leash and tugs her down the slide, then hands the leash over to mama.